 - Communications and Media Studies

-How Will a Major in Linguistics Prepare You for A Future Career?
+How Will Majoring in Linguistics Prepare Me for A Future Career?

 Saint Joseph’s University will prepare you with an education that is future-proof, promoting a deep sense of service with and for others that will guide you in your first job after college and every role after that.